 In many situations however, there is no cut-and-dried answer.
 Evidence is often scant or inconsistent, so it might be unclear what reference to use as a standard.
 Body mass index (BMI) provides an example where a (descriptive) reference might not be a good standard.
-Like in the rest of the industrialized world, the prevalence of overweight and obesity in the Netherlands substantially increased between 1980 and 1997.^{10,11} The Dutch references for BMI in 1997 accurately describe the growth expected in the 1997 population, but since a rise in BMI brings additional health risks, the 1997 references should not be used as some optimal standard.
-A better alternative is to base BMI standards on references from populations that existed before the recent obesity epidemic.
-Examples of such references include the IOTF international criteria for overweight and obesity12 and the references for (serious) underweight in Dutch children.13
+Like in the rest of the industrialized world, the prevalence of overweight and obesity in The Netherlands substantially increased between 1980 and 1997.
+The Dutch references for BMI in 1997 accurately describe the growth expected in the 1997 population, but since a rise in BMI brings additional health risks, the 1997 references should not be used as some optimal standard.
+A better alternative is base any BMI standard on references from populations that existed before the recent obesity epidemic.
+Examples of such references include the IOTF international criteria for overweight and obesity and the references for (serious) underweight in Dutch children.